henockmamo54/Turnover_Rate_NEH_dependence/README.md

-# Turnover Rates and Numbers of Exchangeable Hydrogens in Deuterated Water Labeled Samples

-This R script automates the computational approach to eliminate the dependence of the turnover rates on the number of exchangeable hydrogens.
-It reads quantitative peptide data and corresponding rate constant information, merges them, calculates deuterium uptake over time (Pxt), and then performs non-linear curve fitting to determine the kinetic exchange rates (k) for individual peptides.
+# Analysis of the dependence of protein turnover rates on the number of exchangeable hydrogens in deuterated water-labeled samples.

+This project provides an R-based workflow for calculating protein turnover rates from mass spectrometry data, eliminating the dependence of the turnover rates on the Number of Exchangeable Hydrogens (NEH).

+## Overview

+The analysis pipeline performs the following key steps:

+1.  **Data Ingestion**: Reads and merges `.Quant.csv` and `.RateConst.csv` files from a specified data directory.
+2.  **px(t) Calculation**: Calculates the fraction of newly synthesized protein, px(t), for each peptide at multiple time points.
+3.  **NEH-based px(t) Adjustment**: Performs a linear regression of px(t) against NEH for each time point and calculates an adjusted px(t) value to correct for systematic biases.
+4.  **Turnover Rate Fitting**: Fits the adjusted px(t) data to a non-linear exponential decay model to estimate the protein turnover rate constant (`k`).
+5.  **Output Generation**: Saves the final calculated turnover rates to a clean, analysis-ready CSV file.

+The core of this method is the `adjust_pxt_all` function, which corrects for the observed dependency of px(t) on NEH, aiming to provide a more accurate estimation of turnover rates.

 ## Features